rockmonkey4004/rockmonkey4004.github.io/_posts/2020-05-15-Fire-Roasted-Salsa-Applewood.md

 image: Blog/fire-roasted-salsa-chips_s0ayrs.jpg
 alt: Fire Roasted Salsa with Chips
 description: This recipe is easy to do and always a crowd pleaser.
 It is a fantastic way to up your taco game.
-tags: recipes paleo gluten-free egg-free snacks vegetables
+tags: recipes paleo gluten-free egg-free snacks vegetables vegan
 comments: true
 permalink:
 ---